a-renzini/pygwb/docs/multiple_jobs.rst

 ---------------------------

 Once all the jobs submitted through Condor and the ``dag`` file finish running, the output folder should contain similar files as the ones already discussed in the ``pygwb_pipe`` tutorial `here <pipeline.html#output-of-the-script.html>`_.
-However, there will be many more files compared to one run, as ``pygwb_pipe`` ran for all the jobs, and therefore produced the output for each of the jobs.
+However, there will be many more files compared to a single run, as ``pygwb_pipe`` was run for all the jobs, and therefore produced the output for each of the jobs.
-We refrain from repeating the information about the output of ``pygwb_pipe`` and refer to the previous `tutorial <pipeline.html#output-of-the-script.html>`_ for more information.
+We refrain from repeating the information about the output of ``pygwb_pipe`` and refer to the previous `tutorial <pipeline.html#output-of-the-script.html>`_ for more information about the output.

 **Combining runs with pygwb_combine**
 =====================================